-On June 17, 2020, the Georgia General Assembly passed legislation that is designed to curb unexpectedly high medical bills.
-Governor Brian Kemp is expected to sign the legislation, House Bill 888, into law.
-The bill requires insurers to cover emergency services regardless of whether the provider is in a patient’s insurance network.
+On July 16, 2020, Governor Brian Kemp signed House Bill 888, which is designed to curb unexpectedly high medical bills.
+The law will go into effect on January 1, 2021.
+This new law requires insurers to cover emergency services regardless of whether the provider is in a patient’s insurance network.
 Medical providers and insurance companies will enter an arbitration process to determine the amount of reimbursement, effectively removing patients from the billing calculus.

 These unexpectedly high medical bills, called “surprise” or “balance” billing, can add hundreds or thousands of dollars to a patient’s bill, often without the patient’s prior knowledge.
 Many of these bills result from specialty procedures like emergency room or trauma surgery and anesthesiology completed by out-of-network specialists.